hexetia/mlbadmin/README.md

 ## But not least
 - All integration tests will run on port 3000 (next.js server)
-- To use the Firebase Hosting Emulator you need to first build the frontend using the command: `yarn build:front`
+- If you need to use the Firebase Hosting Emulator you need to first build the frontend using the command: `yarn build:front`

 ## Available Commands
 In the project directory, you can run: